-If you are handling personal data of EU citizens, you will need some justification in order to do so.
-Under the new rules, the basic concept of consent has not changed, nor has its role as a lawful basis for processing personal data: consent remains a possible option.
-However, the GDPR adds new language – and requirements – to the existing definition of consent, making valid consent more difficult to obtain.
+If you are handling personal data of EU or UK citizens, you will need some justification, or legal basis, in order to do so.
+Under the GDPR, consent is a possible option; however, valid consent can be difficult to obtain.

 What is meant by consent?

-Under GDPR, for consent to be valid, it must be freely-given, specific, informed and revocable.
-The new rules emphasize the need for individuals (i.e. your audience, users of your website and customers or potential customers) to have real choice and control over their personal data and how it is used.
+Under the GDPR, for consent to be valid, it must be freely-given, specific, informed and revocable.
+Individuals (i.e. your audience, users of your website and customers or potential customers) must have real choice and control over their personal data and how it is used.

-Side note: the GDPR expressly requires explicit consent if you are handling any special categories of data (“sensitive personal data” in the existing laws) or if your processing involves any cross-border transfers of the data.
+Side note: the GDPR expressly requires explicit consent if you are handling any special categories of data or if your processing involves any cross-border transfers of the data based on consent.
 See https://www.cooley.com/services/practice/privacy-and-data-protection/gdpr for further information.

 How do I get consent?